vkbo/novelWriter/docs/source/project_structure.rst

 ..
 Note::
-   Previously, you could also disable the automatic numbering of a chapter by adding an ``*`` as the first character if the chapter title itself.
-This feature has been dropped in favour of the current format.
+   Previously, you could also disable the automatic numbering of a chapter by adding an ``*`` as the first character of the chapter title itself.
+This feature has been dropped in favour of the current format in order to keep level 1 and 2 headers consistent.
 Please update your chapter headings if you've used this syntax.

 .. _a_struct_tags: